-The RV industry started in 1910, when several motorized recreational vehicles were produced.
+The RV industry started in 1910 when several motorized recreational vehicles were produced.
 The Pierce-Arrow Touring Landau was the first RV to be shown at the Madison Square Garden auto show (New York).
 The RV featured a back seat that could be converted into a bed and a sink that could be folded.
 It was also during this time that the media started to cover stories about road life, including the coverage of a group known as the Vagabonds who traveled in a customized Lincoln truck.
-The Vagabonds consisted of Harvey Firestone, Henry Ford, John Burroughs and Thomas Edison.
+The Vagabonds consisted of Harvey Firestone, Henry Ford, John Burroughs, and Thomas Edison.

 In the early 20th century, an RV typically included cooking and sleeping utilities.
 The first company to make RViers happy with restroom facilities was Trailer Works, from Los Angeles.
 As you might suspect, people using these vehicles had a hard time traveling on large distances, as roads were limited and there was no highway network.

 Canadians also started to build motorhomes around the 1910s while the earliest known RV in Australia was only built in 1929.
 If you want to see it in a partially-restored state, you have to visit the Goolwa Museum, somewhere in South Australia.
 Unfortunately, I couldn’t find much about the history of motorhomes in other parts of the world.
-Quite likely, North America is the place where they are the most popular and this has been true since they first appear.

 RVs between 1920 and 1950

-If you have ever been interested in restoring vintage vehicles, you may have heard of The Tin Can Tourists, a club for RV enthusiasts who was founded in 1920 to become one of the first official clubs of this type.
+If you have ever been interested in restoring vintage vehicles, you may have heard of The Tin Can Tourists, a club for RV enthusiasts that was founded in 1920 to become one of the first official clubs of this type.
 The club got its name because some members tin cans to their radiators in order to warm up food when they were on the road.

-While The Tin Can Tourists tried different approaches in mobile living, technological innovations came from companies such as Airstream, which produced the first self-contained trailer and was soon followed by others.
+While The Tin Can Tourists tried different approaches to mobile living, technological innovations came from companies such as Airstream, which produced the first self-contained trailer and was soon followed by others.
 Unlike many traditional homes at that time, some of these trailers had electricity and water.

-The end of tent-style trailers was marked by the launch of Covered Wagon, which was displayed by Arthur G. Sherman at the Detroit Auto Show in 1930.
-It is said that Sherman was inspired by an incident where his family got soaked during a thunderstorm while setting what was meant to be an waterproof cabin.
+The end of tent-style trailers was marked by the launch of the Covered Wagon, which was displayed by Arthur G. Sherman at the Detroit Auto Show in 1930.
+It is said that Sherman was inspired by an incident where his family got soaked during a thunderstorm while setting what was meant to be a waterproof cabin.